fhamborg/Giveme5W1H/README.md

 # Giveme5W Enhancer
-This extension can perform further feature extraction and selection.
+This extensions can perform further feature extraction and/or selection.
 Install Giveme5_enhancer to use this features.

 ## AIDA
+Aida is available as webservice and can be installed local.
+Because of the complex installation this is the default option.
+The service is limited, you can find details [here](https://www.ambiverse.com/pricing/)

+### Aida Local Installation
 - Download [3.0.4](https://github.com/yago-naga/aida/archive/3.0.4.zip)
 - copy sample_settings into settings
 - open settings/aida.properties set